martyf1y/ImageParticleAnimationP2/README.md

 Matthew Martin - Creative Matterz
-15.09.2020
+09.10.2020

 Based on:
 https://codepen.io/vinsongrant/details/MKwebd

-The bird images do not belong to me and are just for test purposes.
+The images do not belong to me and are just for test purposes.

 What it does
 - Creates animation object